aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-worksheet-to-json/_index.md

 PUT https://api.aspose.cloud/v4.0/cells/convert/worksheet/json
 ```

-**Prerequisites**
-Before using this endpoint you must:

-- Obtain a valid JWT access token (see the authentication guide).
-- Ensure the Aspose.Cells Cloud SDK for your language is installed if you prefer using a client library.

 ### **Security and Authentication**

 The Aspose.Cells Cloud APIs are secure and require <a href="https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/" rel="noopener noreferrer">JWT token-based authentication</a>.